Leicestershire chair Duke resigns early

 Leicestershire chair Mehmooda Duke has left the club, four months before her planned resignation in March.

-She was appointed to the role in June 2019 and had been one of only two black and ethnic minority chairs among the 18 first-class counties.
+She had been one of only two black and ethnic minority chairs among the 18 first-class counties.

 Duke, a lawyer who runs her own practice in Leicester, was also the only female chair across the counties.